 **Before visiting our office*, please contact us.
 Our normal business hours are M-F 9 am-12 pm & 1 pm-4 pm, but we are a small staff and occasionally have to close the office to run business errands or take out-of-office meetings.
 Email email@example.com or call, Toll Free: 800-622-5284 or local: 507-537-1471.**

-If you would like to meet in-person with SMAC staff before that time, we can arrange a meeting at the Marshall-Lyon County Library.
+If you would like to meet in-person with SMAC staff at a location that is currently more accessible, we can arrange a meeting at the Marshall-Lyon County Library.
 The library building has accessible parking, as well as being an accessible building and space.
 If you have questions about the location, please contact the facility at 507-537-7003 or firstname.lastname@example.org.

 When activities are held off-site, SMAC will do their best to include all accessibility details about that space in the event description.
 Please contact us with specific concerns not addressed.